transcelerate/ddf-home/tutorials/ddf-sdr-docs-running-jekyll-on-windows.md

 description: Walkthrough on cloning local, opening and running the document repository using Visual Studio Code and Jekyll on Windows
 ---

-## Steps to run the [ddf-sdr-docs](https://github.com/transcelerate/ddf-sdr-docs) repo locally on Windows
+## Steps to run the [ddf-home](https://github.com/transcelerate/ddf-home) repo locally on Windows

-Below are the short steps to get up and running on the ddf-sdr-docs repo.
+Below are the short steps to get up and running on the ddf-home repo.
 You can watch a video of these steps [here](https://www.youtube.com/watch?v=HCd2LSYeOPI).

 - Install Visual Studio Code from [here](https://code.visualstudio.com/), picking the **User Installer**
 - Install Git for Windows from [here](https://git-scm.com/download/win), accepting the defaults, and choosing Visual Studio Code as the default editor